BACK TO K-9 KIM’S CORNER

 Picture for No Way, Jose

-"Look, I can play, 'who's avoiding who', all I know is that that's our next mandatory," Katvoski said in regards to Lopez.
+"Look, I can play, 'who's avoiding who', all I know is that that's our next mandatory," Katvoski said in regard to Lopez.
 "Regis will fight anybody, any time.
 Regis wants those fights, he wants Ramirez, he wants Taylor, he wants all those fights."

 It says here that Prograis and his team have to start to take the initiative and create their own business model, and that would begin by being more active in the upcoming year, and attempting to fight a few times in 2023.
 Since the ending of 2019, Prograis has fought on just four occasions, with the majority of those shows being on secondary platforms.
 He's made some good money, but hasn't had all that much mainstream exposure.